OsmosysSoftware/dev-standards/ci-setup/angular-gitlab.md

 1. Navigate to your Angular application repository on GitLab.
 2. Create a file named `.gitlab-ci.yml` in the root directory.

-### Using Docker Image
-The image keyword in the CI configuration specifies the Docker image to be used as the execution environment for the CI jobs.
-In this example, we're using the node:16.20-alpine Docker image to provide the necessary tools and dependencies for running the linting and building tasks.

 ### Defining Stages
 Define the stages for your CI pipeline.
 In this guide, we will use two stages: `lint` and `build`.